 David M. Thompson designed and supervised the large-scale improvements to the Arctic Mill complex, including the renovation and expansion of the mill building, undertaken by B. B. & R. Knight, Inc. after it purchased the property in 1884.
 Born in Somersworth, New Hampshire, in 1839, Thompson was the oldest child of Joseph H. and Lydia B. (née Moulton) Thompson.
 Inspired by his father, who worked as a frame and mule spinner and mill superintendent for the Great Falls Manufacturing Company, Thompson entered the textile industry at the age of 14 and worked as a back boy, cleaner, frame spinner, and doffer.
 After graduating from high school, he spent several years working in mills in Manville, Rhode Island, where he studied all aspects of textile manufacturing and became a master mechanic, and as an apprentice carpenter and joiner in Boston.
 In 1863, Thompson moved to Whitinsville, Massachusetts, where he worked for the firm of Paul Whitin & Sons (subsequently known as the Whitin Machine Works), which manufactured cotton machinery, for three years.
 Following a brief stint as the partner in a carpentry and construction firm in Portland, Maine, between 1866 and 1869, Thompson returned to Boston in 1870 and opened an independent architecture and engineering office.
-During the early 1870s, Thompson became a mill contractor and designed and built a number of large mills, including the No. 3 Mill in Manville, Rhode Island.
-In 1878-1879, Thompson traveled through Europe and the American South to study cotton and wool textile manufacturing and engineering and mechanical construction.
-He subsequently returned to New England, where he opened a large mill architecture and engineering office in Providence, Rhode Island.
-The business expanded quickly and, by 1883, Thompson's firm had become "the leading designer of cotton mills at the South," where it "did a great deal towards the establishment of modern mill buildings in that section" (American Wool and Cotton Reporter 1906:897).
-At the time, the firm employed 37 draughtsman and had commissions for 27 mills throughout New England, the Mid-Atlantic, the American South, and Canada (Pawtucket Times 1906:9; The Providence Journal 1906:14).
+During the early 1870s, Thompson became a mill contractor and designed and built a number of large mills, including the No. 3 Mill in Manville, Rhode

-7 The Quidnick Mill was established by the A. & W. Sprague Manufacturing Company in 1847-1848 and reportedly constructed on the site of the Taft Print Works, which was presumably demolished to accommodate the new Sprague mill (Pawtuxet Valley Gleaner 1892).
+8 The Quidnick Mill was established by the A. & W. Sprague Manufacturing Company in 1847-1848 and reportedly constructed on the site of the Taft Print Works, which was presumably demolished to accommodate the new Sprague mill (Pawtuxet Valley Gleaner 1892).